-Describe what CBG is, how it works, and what symptoms it is best used for.
+Learn what CBG is, how it works, and what symptoms for which it is best used.

-With so many different cannabinoids, we could potentially talk about a new one very other day for almost an entire year, and by the end of that year, more may have been discovered.
+There are so many different cannabinoids.
+We could potentially talk about a new one very other day for almost an entire year.
+By the end of that year, more may have been discovered.
 Most strains contain large quantities of THC or CBD, which is why they’re talked about so frequently.
-Some cannabinoids only appear in small percentages, if any at all, and these are called minor cannabinoids.
-Today we’re looking at another minor, yet very important, cannabinoid called CBG.
+Some cannabinoids only appear in small percentages, if any at all.
+These are called minor cannabinoids.
+Today we’re looking at another minor cannabinoid called cannabigerol.

-With so many medicinal benefits of CBG, the interest and demand from patients has been growing for some time.
+With so many medicinal benefits, the interest and demand from patients has been growing.
 Since it’s typically only found in small quantities, the best way to find a high concentration of CBG is usually in an isolate form.
-If you’re interested in CBG, talk to your patient care specialist about what CBG products are available.
+If you’re interested in CBG, talk to one of our Patient Care Associates about what CBG products are available.
 There may even be strains of cannabis flower with solid amounts of CBG.